supremeimposter/My-Vault/DatabaseManagementSystem/Transaction-Management-and-Recovery/Conflict Serializability.md

 - Transactions from the given schedule are the nodes.

 - A schedule ${} S$ is conflict serializable iff precedence graph of $S$ is **acyclic**.
-- Topological order of the graph is the equivalent serial schedule for the given schedule.
+- Topological order of the graph gives the conflict equivalent serial schedule for the given schedule.
-- If there is a bidirectional edge between two nodes, then no need to check further, it is NOT conflict equivalent serial schedule
+- If there is a bidirectional edge between two nodes, then no need to check further, it is NOT conflict equivalent serial schedule.
+- A cycle in the precedence graph signifies a contradiction.
+- Topological order is not possible for a cyclic graph.
+- The time complexity for implementing precedence graph is polynomial complexity.

 ---